schedutron/CPAP/Chap4/sync_prim.md

 also `acquire()` the condition (and thus its related lock) before `wait()`ing for the condition to be satisfied.
-Also, a thread should `release()` a `Condition` once it's done with working with the related actions, so that other threads can acquire it for their purposes.Following snippet demonstrates the implementation of a simple producer-consumer problem with the help of the `Condition` object.
+Also, a thread should `release()` a `Condition` once it's done with working with the related actions, so that other threads can acquire it for their purposes.Following snippet demonstrates the implementation of another simple producer-consumer problem with the help of the `Condition` object.

 Snippet: